adrianlu95/yahscript/README.md

 A language for CMSI 488

 YahScript is a statically typed programming language with all of the dynamic benefits.
-It allows for coding how you want, with multiple different options to accomplish what you want.
-Prefer using
-&& instead of and, or ^ instead of **?
+It allows for coding how you want, with several different ways to accomplish what you want.
+Prefer using && instead of and, or ^ instead of **?
 We got your back.
-Taking a dash of Javascript, a sprinkle of Python, a splash of CoffeeScript and compiling into Javascript gives you the glorious and infamous
+Taking a dash of  Javascript, a sprinkle of Python, a splash of CoffeeScript and compiling into Javascript gives you the glorious and infamous YahScript.
-YahScript.
 ### Features

 #### Comments
-A single line comment is created with two foward slash characters.
-Multiline comments are started with two foward slashes followed by a backslash and ends with two back slashes followed by a single foward slash.
+A single line comment is created using two foward slash characters.
+Multiline comments are started with two foward slashes followed by a backslash and end with two back slashes followed by a single foward slash.

 ```
 //This is a single line comment